SuperFlyTV/SuperConductor/shared/packages/lib/README.md

-# Models
+# Lib

-This package contains common data model definitions that are consumed by the other packages in the mono-repo.
+This package contains common library functions that are consumed by the other packages in the mono-repo.